marklagendijk/mediawiki-dia/README.md

 # MediaWiki Dia plugin
 This MediaWiki Dia plugin allows [Dia diagrams]((http://dia-installer.de/) to be embedded/rendered inside MediaWiki pages.
 It can be used to have thumbnails of specified size to be automatically generated from the uploaded .dia files.

-This is achieved by having Dia installed on the server, and calling Dia to transform the `.dia` file to `.svg`.
+This is achieved by having Dia installed on the server, and calling Dia to render the `.dia` file as `.svg`.

 ## Installation
 1. Install Dia on your MediaWiki server, and add it to your PATH, if neccesary.
 Verify whether it works by opening a command prompt and executing `dia -h`.